magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

            " passed the formal validation, but we still have to authenticate you")))
 ```

-> NOTE 6: Even if we could have returned more detailed messages from
+> NOTE 7: we could have returned more detailed messages from the
-> the validator result to the user, to maintain the same behaviour of
+> validator result to the user.
+To maintain the same behaviour of the
-> the previous server-side login version we only return the *Please
+> previous server-side login version we only return the **Please
-> complete the form.* message when the user typed something wrong in the
+> complete the form.** message when the user typed something wrong in
-> form fields.
+> the form fields.

 I don't know about you, but even for such a small and stupid case, the
 use of a validator library seems to be effective, at least in terms of
 code clarity and readability.

-Anyway, let's interactively verify if the just-added validator is
+Let's now interactively verify if the just-added validator is working
-working as expected.
+as expected.

 Visit [Login page](http://localhost:3000/index.html) and repeat all
 the interaction tests we executed in the